Leadership Mendocino believes that strong communities need informed, progressive leaders.

 Leadership Mendocino is fundamentally a self-sustaining program.
-Funding is generated through participant tuition, local business sponsorships and private donations.
-The annual program budget for Leadership Mendocino for the 2018-19 fiscal year is $94,300.
+Funding is generated through participant tuition, local business sponsorships, and private donations.
+The annual program budget for Leadership Mendocino for the 2020-2021 fiscal year is $104, 372.

 The Big Picture of Leadership Mendocino

-Each year up to 30 applicants are accepted into the Leadership Mendocino program.
+Each year a core group of applicants are accepted into the Leadership Mendocino program.
 The program's monthly classes are held August through May, each with a different focus.
-As the classes move throughout Mendocino County, participants will experience a leadership skills workshop, team building, and access to an impressive network of existing leaders, visionaries and policy makers.
+As the classes move throughout Mendocino County, participants will experience a leadership skills workshop, team building, and access to an impressive network of existing leaders, visionaries, and policymakers.

 Leadership Graduates Serve Thousands